arokettu/bencode/docs/decoding.rst

         "...",
         // this is a default for both listType and dictType
         listType: Bencode\Collection::ARRAY,
+        // convert to ArrayObject
+        dictType: Bencode\Collection::ARRAY_OBJECT,
-        // convert to stdClass
+        // or to stdClass
-        dictType: Bencode\Collection::OBJECT,
+        // dictType: Bencode\Collection::STDCLASS,
     );

-Or use advanced control with class names or callbacks:
+Or use advanced control with callbacks:

 .. code-block:: php